webdriverio/query-selector-shadow-dom/README.md

 # query-selector-shadow-dom
 querySelector that can pierce Shadow DOM roots without knowing the path through nested shadow roots.
 Useful for automated testing of Web Components e.g. with Selenium.

+In the below examples the components being searched for are nested within web components `shadowRoots`.

 ```javascript

 // Download and Paste the lib code in dist into chrome://downloads console to try it out :)